Chart Color Schemes

 Residential development activity is lower than average in Armidale Surrounds - North according to AreaSearch's national comparison of local real estate markets

-Armidale Surrounds - North has recorded approximately six residential properties granted approval annually.
-Over the past five financial years, from FY-21 to FY-25, 33 homes were approved, with another five so far in FY-26.
-On average, around three people have moved to the area each year for every dwelling built during these years.
+Armidale Surrounds - North has recorded approximately 6 residential properties granted approval annually.
+Over the past 5 financial years, from FY-21 to FY-25, around 33 homes were approved, with another 5 approved so far in FY-26.
+Each dwelling built over these years attracted an average of 3 people moving to the area.

-This demand significantly outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
-The average value of new homes being built is $405,000, slightly above the regional average, suggesting a focus on quality developments.
-In FY-26, $2.3 million in commercial development approvals have been recorded, indicating minimal commercial development activity compared to the rest of NSW.
-Armidale Surrounds - North has significantly less development activity overall, with 64.0% below the regional average per person.
+This significant demand outpaces supply, typically putting upward pressure on prices and increasing competition among buyers.
+The average value of new homes being constructed is around $405,000, slightly above the regional average, suggesting a focus on quality developments.
+In FY-26, $2.3 million in commercial development approvals have been recorded, indicating minimal commercial development activity compared to residential.
+Compared to Rest of NSW, Armidale Surrounds - North has significantly less development activity, at 64.0% below the regional average per person.
 This constrained new construction usually reinforces demand and pricing for existing dwellings.

+Nationally, this activity is also lower, reflecting market maturity and possible development constraints.
 Recent building activity consists entirely of detached dwellings, maintaining the area's traditional low density character with a focus on family homes appealing to those seeking space.
-The estimated count is 865 people in the area per dwelling approval, reflecting its quiet, low activity development environment.
-Population forecasts indicate Armidale Surrounds - North will gain 417 residents through to 2041, based on the latest AreaSearch quarterly estimate.
+The estimated count of 865 people per dwelling approval reflects its quiet, low activity development environment.
+Population forecasts indicate Armidale Surrounds - North will gain approximately 490 residents through to 2041.
 At current development rates, housing supply may struggle to match population growth, potentially heightening buyer competition and supporting price increases.

 Frequently Asked Questions - Development